Sphelele Mkhulise

-Sphelele Mkhulise (born 19 February 1996) is a South African soccer player who plays as a midfielder or winger for Mamelodi Sundowns.
+Sphelele Mkhulise (born 19 February 1996) is a South African professional soccer player who plays as a midfielder or winger for Mamelodi Sundowns.

 Club career

 Mkhulise started his career with Mamelodi Sundowns, South Africa's most successful club.

 In 2016, he was sent on loan to Black Leopards in the South African second division.

 In 2021, Mkhulise received interest from French Ligue 1 side Monaco.

 International career

-He made his debut for South Africa national soccer team on 10 June 2021 in a friendly against Uganda.
+Mkhulise made his debut for South Africa national team on 10 June 2021 in a friendly against Uganda.
 He then represented his country at the 2021 COSAFA Cup, which South Africa won, scoring two goals in the group stage.